gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 semiotician, and cyberneticist.
 Charles Lowney contends that Bateson saw "a dangerous insanity in how we use critical reason to advance human purposes."
 This insanity is responsible for the destruction of both human communities and ecological systems.
-He rejected the idea that "mind" should be applied to only conscious rationality, instead arguing that it should be applied to all systems that receive, transform, and exchange information.
-Our non-rational reponses to things such as beauty actually convey important information.
+He rejected the idea that "mind" should be applied to only conscious rationality, instead arguing that it should be applied to all self-sustaining systems that receive, transform, and exchange information.
+Our conscious mind deals with a narrow window of partial information and can lead us into "double-binds."
+Our non-rational responses to things such as beauty can actually convey important information that promotes healing.
 What's more, the concept of "mind" should be expanded to include the Earth's ecosystem as a whole, an entity Bateson called "Eco."

 *Robert Nisbet* (1913-1996) was an American sociologist most renowned for his